polca/premise/docs/introduction.rst

 datasets and markets.

 1. Power plants efficiencies
-`rmnd_lca` iterates through all the electricity production datasets that rely on fuel combustion.
+`premise` iterates through all the electricity production datasets that rely on fuel combustion.
 This includes combustion of hard coal, lignite, natural gas and oil.
 It identifies the current efficiency of the process, either by looking up in the parameters of the dataset, or by calculating the fuel-to-electricity-output ratio.